MainulDip/iOS-study/SwiftLanguageTour/swift-basic-103-oop.md

 ### Properties in depth:
 See ./src/properties.swift

-* Stored Properties:
+#### Stored Properties (regular properties):
 stored property is a constant or variable that’s stored as part of an instance of a particular class or structure.
+Every stored property should have value when initialized or optional.
 ```swift
 struct FixedLengthRange {
     var firstValue: Int